 James Firth

 Planning Reform Working Paper – ‘Speeding Up Build Out’

-The Government has published further details on proposed Planning Reform through a new working paper and accompanying technical consultation aimed at ‘speeding up build out’.
-Deputy Prime Minister Angela Rayner […]
+The Government has released a new working paper and technical consultation.
+These aim to speed up build out and improve delivery.
+Government Calls on Developers Deputy Prime Minister Angela Rayner […]

+James Firth